bouvet/bouvet-developer-survey/docs/DOCUMENTATION.md

 ### Frontend

 - The frontend application is build using Next.js with TailwindCSS.
+- Uses a charts js library for visualizing survey results
 - Uses ESLint for linting
 - Deployed through Github Actions pipeline
 - Runs in a Docker container on Azure Container Apps